tegacodes/EccentricInterfaces/student-work.md

 by Patrick Svensson and Jenna Xu

 ![Sky Viz](https://raw.githubusercontent.com/tegacodes/EccentricInterfaces/master/attachments/studentwork/skyviz/sky1.jpg)

-Project description:
+**Description:**
 What does air pollution look like when it’s not visible?
 Are we aware of what’s invisible?
-How do we unwittingly contribute to air pollution?
-We wanted to address the invisible generation of air pollutants and to juxtapose our perceptions of air quality with the reality that we see.
+How do we unknowingly contribute to air pollution?
+We address the invisible generation of air pollutants and juxtapose our perceptions of air quality with the reality that we see and reported measurements.
 Our intervention will hopefully help the audience realize that air pollution is not always egregious in form (ie, smog), but exists even in environmentally-conscious cities like Copenhagen.
-In an ideal future, we hope this sort of awareness might contribute to paying attention to issues around global warming.
+We hope this sort of awareness might contribute to paying attention to issues relating to atmospheric pollution and global warming.

 Technology used: d3.js and p5.js

 ###Reflections on Power
+by Katyayani Singh, Nathan Daviss, James Camilleri, Ajit Pillai and Ahmed Al-Nabhani

+**Description:**
-by Katyayani Singh, Nathan Daviss, James Camilleri, Ajit Pillai and Ahmed Al-Nabhani Designing an intervention which creates awareness about high energy consumption by playing into the narcissistic and self obsessive manner of people, making them take immediate action to cut down their energy usage.
+Designing an intervention which creates awareness about high energy consumption by playing into the narcissistic and self obsessive manner of people, making them take immediate action to cut down their energy usage.
 - Motivation
 How can we influence users in their homes to be more careful